-KNOWING THE TRUE VALUE OF A BUSINESS IS FOUNDATIONAL TO GOOD DECISION MAKING.
+KNOWING THE TRUE VALUE OF YOUR BUSINESS IS FOUNDATIONAL TO GOOD DECISION MAKING.

 Knowing the value of your business is an essential part of doing business.
 There is no active market to establish the value of closely held businesses.
 However, many owners of closely held businesses have the need to determine the value of their interest.
 Business valuations of closely held businesses are performed for many purposes including tax, litigation or transactional purposes.